YouTube Live Interview with Scribbling Inner Voice

 What does it mean by end pages?

-One needs to work on his/her reading habit.
-If you want to become a voracious reader or we say bibliophile you too have to work on it.
+One needs to work on their reading habit.
+If you want to become a voracious reader or bibliophile, you too have to work on it.

-First start with the genre you like.
-Or you can also start with short stories in magazines, over internet.
+First, start with the genre you like.
+Or you can also start with short stories in magazines, over the internet.

 Enjoy Reading!
 All the best 🙂

 Have you ever asked this question to yourself?
 We wait for our loved one to ask us this question whenever we are feeling low or lonely and left out?
 But at times we are left disappointed as all are busy with their own respective lives and problems solving it for their own self.

 So the best way is to love your own company and own self.
 You will never feel left out.
 Whenever you feel uneasy about anything and loaded with the negative thoughts – just spare time with your own self.
 Ask yourself ‘How am I feeling right now?’
 Why am I feeling like this?
 Answers to such questions will definitely lead you to a solution and make you feel better.
 Do whatever makes you feel better.
 Maybe they are simple things in life.
 But if that is giving you peace and makes you happy, why not!
 Go for it!